Aloja, Latvia

-Aloja (Allendorf) is a town in Limbaži Municipality in the Vidzeme region of Latvia, close to the border with Estonia.
-Until 2009 it was within the former Limbaži District.
+Aloja (Allendorf) is a town in Limbaži Municipality in the Vidzeme region of Latvia, situated close to the border with Estonia.
+It was within the former Limbaži district until 2009.

 Aloja as a settlement was first mentioned in written sources in 1449.
 Aloja saw rapid development after Latvian agrarian reforms in 1920.
-In 1925 Aloja was granted a status of a village and it became also a centre of the parish.
-In 1936 new Rīga- Rūjiena railway line was constructed through Aloja.
+In 1925, Aloja was granted a status of a village, and it also became a centre of the parish.
+In 1936, the new Rīga- Rūjiena railway line was constructed through Aloja.

-In 1992 Aloja was granted town rights.
+In 1992, Aloja was granted town rights.
 From 2009 until 2021, Aloja was the administrative center of the former Aloja Municipality.